eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 * :download:`XML configuration <no_intraprocess_configuration.xml>`

-Run the bash script with the *setup* path to source ROS2 as argument.
+Run the bash script with the *setup* path to source ROS 2 as argument.
 This will generate the traffic trace for simple discovery.
 Executing the same script with second argument ``SERVER``, it will generates the trace for service discovery.